Planning the future of the Delbrook Lands

-In May, 2017, the phased opening of our brand new $50.1 million Delbrook Community Recreation Centre at 851 West Queens Road began, replacing both the old William Griffin and Delbrook Centres.
+In the summer of 2017, our brand new $53.5 million Delbrook Community Recreation Centre at 851 West Queens Road opened, replacing both the old William Griffin and Delbrook Centres.

-Now that the recreation programs have all been transferred to the new centre, the old Delbrook buildings are underused.
+Now that the recreation programs have all been transferred from the old centres to the new, the old Delbrook buildings are underused.
 Studies have also shown that the old north and south recreation buildings are at the end of their lives.

 Stay up-to-date on news and events